 Helmcken Falls in Wells Gray Park is a British Columbia must-see any time of the year.
-This region of BC has four-seasons—in the spring and summer you will experience the gorgeous, green scenery and warmth of the sun, in the fall you can see the gorgeous autumn leaves in bright oranges, reds, and yellows, and in the the winter you’ll find a partially frozen waterfall but the powerful water does not stop flowing.
+This region of BC has four seasons—in the spring and summer, you will experience the gorgeous, green scenery and warmth of the sun, in the fall you can see the gorgeous autumn leaves in bright oranges, reds, and yellows, and in the winter you’ll find a partially frozen waterfall but the powerful water does not stop flowing.

-There are stops along the way for those who choose to hike into the Falls, and different hiking distances.
-For those who choose not to experience a hike, you can park fairly close to the viewpoint and walk the short distance.
+There are stops along the way for those who choose to hike into the Falls and different hiking distances.
+For those who choose not to experience a hike, you can park fairly close to the viewpoint and walk a short distance.
 This is also where tour buses park and can get a bit busy at certain times of the year.

 Things to Do